rwoodr/fontcheck/README.md

 ## test-fonts.json

-The test-fonts.json file I am using for the demo page came from [orleika](https://github.com/orleika)/[available-fonts](https://github.com/orleika/available-fonts) which is published under the MIT License.
+The test-fonts.json file I am using for the demo page is Copyright 2016 [orleika](https://github.com/orleika)/[available-fonts](https://github.com/orleika/available-fonts) which is published under the MIT License.